Samvirtha/Aspire-Mode/README.md

 # Aspire-Mode
-A Chrome extension that helps you **stay focused** by blocking distracting websites during study mode and sending you **motivational quotes** at regular intervals.
+A Chrome extension that helps you **stay focused** by blocking distracting websites during Focus mode and sending you **motivational quotes** at regular intervals.

 ## Features